GraphQL

 While GraphQL's unique developer experience is being challenged by new technologies such as tRPC or Remix, it remains the best choice for building a rich front-end, especially when the API lives in a separate repository.

-Being an early GraphQL adopter and advocate, I decided to start building the Defer Dashboard with GraphQL, on top of our back-end implemented in Go.
+As an early GraphQL adopter and advocate, I started building the Defer Dashboard with GraphQL on top of our back-end implemented in Go.

 However, having used GraphQL for years, I wasn't sure that doing so with Apollo GraphQL or URQL remained the go-to solution.